Baker & Taylor: Lawsuits

-Book wholesaler Baker & Taylor and its former parent company W. R. Grace agreed August 2 to pay $15.5 million to settle allegations that they overcharged schools and libraries in 18 states for books over more than 10 years.
-B&T, after spending five years in litigation with the U.S. government over an alleged violation of the False Claims Act, settled with the Department of Justice in July 1999 in return for release from all federal civil liability.

 Divisions

 In 2009, Baker & Taylor bought the North American arm of Blackwell UK as well as Blackwell's Australian library supplier, James Bennett.
 In return, Blackwell acquired the UK-based Lindsay and Croft from Baker & Taylor.
 Blackwell's North American division was merged into Baker & Taylor's YBP Library Services.

 Baker & Taylor sold two business divisions in 2/2015, YBP Library Services (YBP) was acquired by EBSCO Publishing, Inc. and Baker & Taylor Marketing Services' U.S.-based warehouse club business (BTMS US) and Baker & Taylor Publishing Group (BTPG) were acquired by Readerlink Distribution Services, LLC.
 Sales terms were not disclosed.
 "These transactions allow Baker & Taylor to focus on our core business (Adult print materials) and new opportunities within those businesses and markets," said George Coe, then CEO of Baker & Taylor.

 On January 11, 2019 B&T sold its retail entertainment products division to Ingram Entertainment Inc, of La Vergne, TN.
 Ingram is the leading distributor of physical home entertainment products.
 The sale included retail customer agreements for video and audio music products (DVD, BD, Vinyl & Music CD).
 Terms were not disclosed.
 Entertainment department staff layoffs were announced internally with affected employees departing by the end of April 2019.

 After their unsuccessful sale to Ingram Content, Follett announced in May 2019 the summer '19 closure of B&T's Bridgewater, NJ and Reno, NV warehouses (500+ to be laid off) and the end of product sales and services to the retail market.
 In February 2020 they moved their remaining NJ office staff to 501 Rt 22 West in Bridgewater, NJ.